 “The Cannabis Regulatory Commission is distracted from solidifying the foundations of the New Jersey cannabis industry and having to answer information that is factually untrue,” he said.

-“You got people who are outside of New Jersey thinking that the New Jersey Cannabis Regulatory Commission doesn’t give black people licenses when that is not true,” Bridgewater added.
+“You got people who are outside of New Jersey thinking that the New Jersey Cannabis Regulatory Commission doesn’t give black people licenses.
+That is not true,” Bridgewater added.

 “This is a textbook example of how our own kind can be the worst,” he said.